 Lacebark Pine – A tall, spreading tree with naturally flaking bark that makes for a mottled pattern of green, pink, and gray pastels, especially on the trunk.

-Lacebark Elm – Mottled green, gray, orange, and brown peeling bark covers the trunk of this large shade tree.
+Lacebark Elm – Mottled green, gray, orange, and brown peeling bark cover the trunk of this large shade tree.
 As a bonus, it’s resistant to Dutch elm disease.

 Hornbeam – A beautiful shade tree with striking fall foliage, its bark is naturally sinewy, taking on the appearance of flexing muscles.